PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 Keeping this in mind, **please do not use** very bright and toxic colors for Papirus.

 Examples are available in the main icon theme folders.
-On **work** directory, you'll only find templates and scripts.
+In the `work` directory, you'll only find templates and scripts.

 ### Main icons
 Main icons have the following sizes: 16px, 22px, 24px, 32px and 48px.
 Also available are some 64px icons for Places and Mimes.

 > Why do we need so many sizes for a SVG?

-Because if we use a single size for all then the icons will be blurred.
+Because if we use a single size for all, then the icons will be blurred.
 All objects on Papirus have pixelated alignment.

 **IMPORTANT:** For all new icons, **please stick to using the template.** This is because these icons alredy have clear SVG code (and some needed objects).